tombensve/tombensve.github.io/index.md

 as a consultant have gone past Java 11!
 That says something IMHO.
 Java 6 was seen as a very good release.
 That is because it took 4 or 5 years until Java 7.
 That provided stability!

-## Current status

-_I have early onset dementia, and are walking on the road to Alzheimers!_

-This means that I have more time with my GitHub projects, but also that I'm slower, quite slower actually.
-My short term memory really sucks.
-But I will keep on coding here for as long as I can.
-My doctor encourage me to continue this to stimulate my brain.
-This does not mean that I will lower my own requirements, but it will take longer to implement them.

 ## My GitHub repos

 Are partly for need, but mostly a place were I'm having fun and stimulating my brain.